ulyssesdotcodes/oscillare/README.md

 3. Run `oscillare-start-haskell`
 4. Double check that you see `Prelude Oscillare>` when you run `oscillare-see-output`

 Now it's time to get started!
 Check out `scratch.osc` for some example programs.
+So long as everything is set up correctly and you have a .osc file open you can run individual lines by pressing `Ctrl-c Ctrl-c`.
+You can see the haskell buffer by pressing `Ctrl-c Ctrl-s`.

 For example, to display a simple sine wave: